 If a petition under 37 CFR 1.78(b) to restore benefit of a provisional application is granted, a further petition under 37 CFR 1.78(b) is not required in an application entitled to claim benefit under 35 U.S.C.
-120, 121, or 365(c) of the subsequent application for which benefit of the provisional application was restored.
+120, 121, or 365(c) of the subsequent application (i.e., the application required to be filed within the period set forth in 37 CFR 1.78(a)(1)(i)) for which benefit of the provisional application was restored.
+A copy of the decision granting the petition should be filed with any application that claims the benefit of the subsequent application and the provisional application to facilitate recognition of the benefit claim to the provisional application.